Data-light Uncertainty Set Merging with Admissibility: Randomized Set Merging with Synthetic p-values

-\begin{remark} In the above proposition, if $\PP(Y\notin \cC_{\ell,\alpha_\ell})=\alpha_\ell$, then we have exact uniformity property, i.e., $\PP\{p_\ell(Y)\leq t\}=t$.
-It is worth noting that Proposition \ref{thm:syp_pred} only guarantees that $p_\ell(Y)$ is marginally super-uniform.
-However, for a given $y\in\cY$, $\PP\{p_\ell(y)\leq t\} \leq t$ may not hold.
-We shall also note that, the synthetic p-values in \eqref{eq:syp_pred} are randomly generated, and their sensitivity analysis is investigated in Section \ref{ap:sensitivity} of the supplement. \end{remark}
+\begin{remark} Given an uncertainty set derived from data, the synthetic p-values defined in \eqref{eq:syp_pred} are randomly generated.
+The sensitivity of the merged set to this randomness is investigated in Section \ref{ap:sensitivity} of the Supplement. \end{remark}